Mythic-North-Games/FrostfallSaga/README.md

 If you want to test the builds, you need to manually trigger one of these two jobs:
 - [Only build for Windows 🏗️](https://github.com/Mythic-North-Games/FrostallSaga/actions/workflows/build-windows.yml) if you don't want to deploy your version to GitHub pages
 - [Build WebGL and Deploy to GitHub Pages 🚀](https://github.com/Mythic-North-Games/FrostallSaga/actions/workflows/build-webgl-and-deploy.yml) if you want to deploy your version to GitHub Pages.

-> ⚠️ Only one version of Github Pages can live at a given time.
-Deploying to Github Pages will **override** the existing deployed version.

 ## Miscellaneous